 1. Pull the height adjusting latch outward and move to desired cutting height.
-See Figure 2.9.
+See Figure 2.8.

 2. Set all wheels at the same cutting height.
 The highest cutting position is Notch 6.
 The lowest cutting position is Notch 1.
-See Figure 2.10.
+See Figure 2.9.

 DO NOT attempt any maintenance, adjustments or service with engine and blade running.
 STOP engine and blade.
 Disconnect spark plug wire and secure away from spark plug.
 Engine and components are HOT.
 Avoid serious burns, allow sufficient time for all components to cool.
+Wear heavy leather gloves when handling or working around cutting blades.
+Blades are extremely sharp and can cause severe injury.

-2.6 RECYCLING OPERATION
+2.6 RECYCLING OPERATION - OPTIONAL ACCESSORY